campbe13/sockets-lab/lab-questions.md

 I am giving you some python code that implements a simple echo server.
 When a client is connected to the server whatever data it sends will be echoed back to the client.
 You will run the code and use netcat (nc) to act as a client, and also change the code to try a few things, see the instructions in the [README](README.md)

-## setup
-Clone this repo on your VM, you may need to install git and python3.
-The general instructions for running the code and connecting to the  echo server with netcat (nc) are in the README.md.
-Make sure you can run the server and connect to it before you go to the next step.
 ## Setup

-Clone this repo on your VM  [P Campbell / Sockets · GitLab](https://gitlab.com/campbe13/sockets-lab/), you may need to install git first.
-The general instructions for running the code and connecting to it with netcat are in the README.md  Make sure you can run the server & connect to it before you go to the next step.
+Clone this repo on your VM  [P Campbell / Sockets · GitLab](https://gitlab.com/campbe13/sockets-lab/), you may need to install git  and python3.
+The general instructions for running the code and connecting to it with netcat (nc) are in the README.md  Make sure you can run the server & connect to it before you go to the next step.
 You can run netcat on your windows desktop if you load MobaXterm and start a local terminal.

 ## Lab exercise